I'm a Creative. Born in South-Africa but 100% Danish with a quite serious British accent. Bit chameleon like. Just with more hair.

 I then went to work at M&C Saatchi as a fully integrated, single Copywriter, working primarily on The House of Peroni with the Head of Design.
 I also won the The Scottish Referendum account which led to them you know, winning the Scottish Referendum.

 After leaving M&C I went freelance as a multi-disciplinary Creative.
 I wanted to spend more time working on personal projects as well as getting a feel for some less traditional agencies.
-I worked predominately at Anomaly, Holler, The Huffington Post and +rehabstudio.
+I worked predominately at Anomaly, Holler, Vice and +rehabstudio.

 Then I went to Sunshine who eventually put a ring on it.
 I've been there ever since.
 For some reason they trust me with junior talent so I spend a lot of time asking students why they think you need a brief, some money and a client to make ideas happen.
 Amateurs.